RCGS Resolute current position

 RCGS Resolute has a total of 74 staterooms (in 6 grades) all of which are outside and include 12x Suites (located forward and midship on Deck 6).

 All Ocean Suites feature a Queen-size double bed with upgraded linen/pillows.
 Included is a comfortable sectional lounge with club chairs, a large desk, expansive floor-ceiling cabinetry, and spacious washroom facilities with both a shower and bathtub.
 The Shackleton Suites include a sectional lounge, writing desk, and washroom facilities with shower, sleeping quarters (optional double bed or two single beds), upgraded linen pillows.
 These Suites provide easy access to the ship’s bridge, the bistro and outdoor observation spaces.
 The forward panoramic observation lounge and recreation facilities are also located nearby on Deck 7.

-Superior cabins (forward on Deck 5) and Superior Plus cabins (midship on Deck 5) have the option of a double or two single beds and feature a large picture window, writing desk with chair, floor-ceiling cabinet cabinetry, ensuite washroom with shower amnd provide easy access to Deck 5's aft-located bar lounge.
+Superior cabins (forward on Deck 5) and Superior Plus cabins (midship on Deck 5) have the option of a double or two single beds and feature a large picture window, writing desk with chair, floor-ceiling cabinet cabinetry, ensuite washroom with shower and provide easy access to Deck 5's aft-located bar lounge.
 Forward stairs lead up to the Navigation Bridge and Deck 7's forward observation lounge.

 Twin Private Cabins (located on Deck 4) have the option for either a double or two single configured beds.
 Features include a comfortable lounge adjacent to the large picture window, writing desk and chair, ample storage and private washroom facilities with a shower.
 These cabins provide easy access to the main restaurant and the gift shop.

 Triple Occupancy Cabins (located on Deck 3) feature three twin beds, with two lower and one upper berth.
 They provide ample storage and private washroom facilities.
-A flat screen infotainment system is also included.
 They provide easy access to the ship's gangway and expedition room.

 All staterooms are spacious (22 m2 / 235 ft2, One Ocean Suites are sized 44 m2 / 475 ft2), with new carpets, high-quality cabinets (soft-closing drawers), spacious en-suite bathrooms (soft lighting), sectional lounge areas, writing desk with flat TV (infotainment system), mini-bar fridge and glassware.